alpheios-project/documentation/design/vocabulary.md

 I7.
 We need a scalable workflow for managing corpus-level vocabulary lists.

-## Data we might want to store with a word
+## Data we might want to attach to a word

 * language
 * locations of user's encounters with the word